coderamen666/srd-v3.5-md/spells/spells-m-o.md

 -   **Saving Throw:** Will negates
 -   **Spell Resistance:** Yes

-You reach into the subject's mind and modify as many as 5 minutes of its memories in one of the following ways.
+You reach into the subject’s mind and modify as many as 5 minutes of its memories in one of the following ways.

 -   Eliminate all memory of an event the subject actually experienced.